ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

-A young author holding a book at a bookshop signing
+A young author holding her book at a bookshop signing

-Ages 8+ · One Day + Signing · 10 Seats per Class
+Ages 8+ · One Saturday workshop + a live signing · 10 seats per class

 The Promise